Skip to main content

 How do you handle telehealth billing for Alaska's remote patient population?

 Alaska has some of the most progressive telehealth reimbursement policies in the country due to the state's geographic challenges.
-We stay current on Alaska-specific telehealth billing codes, originating site requirements, and store-and-forward reimbursement rules to ensure your telehealth services are fully compensated.
+We stay current on Alaska-specific telehealth billing codes, originating site requirements, and store-and-forward reimbursement rules to verify your telehealth services are fully compensated.

 № 99 The Closing Argument